1coderookie/KobraGoNeoInsights/docs/index.md

 ??? warning "Warning"

-    ..like "Caution, don't touch the hot nozzle!"
+    Like "Caution, don't touch the hot nozzle!"

 ??? tip "Tip"

-    ..like "Level the position of the ABL sensor in relation to the nozzle."
+    Like "Level the position of the ABL sensor in relation to the nozzle."

-??? information "Information"
+??? info "Information"

-    ..like "Informations about nozzles in general."
+    Like "Informations about nozzles in general."

 ??? question "Question"

-    ..like "Have a Go and wanna contribute?"
+    Like "Have a **Go** and wanna contribute?"

 ??? example "Instruction"

-    ..like "How to disassemble the hotend."
+    Like "How to disassemble the hotend."

 you'll find in there.
 So please take your time and read attentively.